 - What are some special features of the MHS undergraduate program?

-- Can students do independent study and research in your area?
+- Can students do independent study, research, and internships in MHS?

 - What kinds of careers do students with a major in MHS enter?

-2. How do I declare a major/minor in Medicine, Health, and Society?
+1. How and when do I declare a major/minor in Medicine, Health, and Society?

 3. What course(s) would I take as an undergraduate interested in majoring in MHS?

-The Honors Program in Medicine, Health and Society offers qualified majors the opportunity to conduct individual research projects in collaboration with faculty members.
+Through the MHS Honors Program, qualified majors conduct individual research projects in collaboration with faculty members.
 This research culminates in the writing and presentation of a senior thesis.
 Students who complete the program successfully will receive Honors or Highest Honors in Medicine, Health and Society.
 The program should substantially aid those intending to attend graduate or professional school.
+Students apply to the honors program in spring semester junior year.

 Medicine, Health and Society offers students the opportunity to earn a Bachelor’s and Master’s degree in just five years of study through Vanderbilt’s 4+1 BA/MA program.
 The MHS Master’s degree in the Social Foundations of Health emphasizes health disparities, interdisciplinary faculty/student collaboration, critical thinking, research skills, and social contexts of health through a topically and methodologically broad curriculum.
 The program is aimed at students who want to gain research experience, enhance their interdisciplinary training, and generally strengthen their applications before entering medical or professional school.
 Students begin graduate level courses in the second semester of their senior year.